zhou-1/COVISS-Lab-Research/README.md

 # Projects
 Real-time Fruit Flower Detection using a Cloud-based Architecture

+# OpenCV with python
+Basic steps for what we did for image process

 # interface
 - Display an image in a web page
 - Freehand drawing over this image